bigbelly-nj/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Assigns mutiple permissions to the user and groups of the file hello
 7. Everybody <br>
 assigns execute permission to everybody
+8. James Bond <br>
+assign all the permissions to only the other users